 Once preliminary proposal has been approved by the SCC, describes the conditions and characteristics of the proposed work that may affect its location, developing a set of criteria that describe a preferred setting and design.
 In the case of existing works, the criteria will relate only to the setting for the work.

 a) Reviews appropriate subcampus plans to identify planned sites meeting the criteria developed by the proposing entity.
-GA will consult with the proposing entity, and may provide a campus tour, discuss possible locations, and point out any constraints or barriers to various locations.
+DES will consult with the proposing entity, and may provide a campus tour, discuss possible locations, and point out any constraints or barriers to various locations.

 b) Selects a short list of sites that best meet the criteria.